 Those who qualify for SNAP include, persons who:

-Use of a SNAP pre-screening tool, available through the Food and Nutrition Service (FNS), does not determine a household’s eligibility for SNAP, but can be used to give you an idea of how eligibility is determined.
-Access the SNAP pre-screening tool.
+Use of a SNAP pre-screening tool, available through the Common Web Portal, does not determine a household’s eligibility for SNAP, but can be used to give you an idea of how eligibility is determined.

-Applications for SNAP benefits are available online in English, En Español – Spanish, or Tiếng Việt – Vietnamese or you may request an application by phone, in person, by fax, or by mail from your county office or you can apply online at the Common Web Portal or the MyMDHS website.
+Applications for SNAP benefits are available here in English (PDF), En Español – Spanish (PDF), or Tiếng Việt – Vietnamese (PDF), or you may request an application by phone, in person, by fax, or by mail from your county office or you can apply online at the Common Web Portal or the MyMDHS website.

 This checklist gives examples of the information that may have to be verified to determine your eligibility for SNAP and/or TANF.
 Use this checklist to help you gather the items needed for your interview.

 - Identity of person making application and authorized representative, if applicable

 - Divorce decree marriage license, death certificate for spouse

 - Proof of relationship of children to you (TANF only)